How to Start a Travel Blog

 Start to Publish

-Once you get your website completely set up, you are ready to publish your posts.
+Once you get your website completely set up, you are ready to publish your blog posts.
 If you're wondering what to write about, know that there isn't a wrong answer.
 In the beginning, give your readers some backstory.
-You may talk about why you decided to start blogging and what some of your travel goals are.
+You may talk about why you decided to start travel blogging and what some of your travel goals are.
 Then, catalog your favorite experiences.

-When you're first starting out, a good goal for how often to post is once or twice a week.
+When you're first starting out, a good goal for how often to blog post is once or twice a week.
 As you write, don't forget to promote your blog.
 You can promote it through friends, family, and social media.
-Try to get to know other bloggers and create a professional network.
+Try to get to know other travel bloggers and create a professional network.
 All these things will help you build an audience over time.

 Make Money With Your Project